WICD

 State Financial Assistance

-The Washington State Conservation Commission (WSCC) also provides cost share assistance to implement USDA NRCS-approved conservation practices through competitive funding programs like the Natural Resource Investments and Shellfish Programs.
+The Washington State Conservation Commission (WSCC) provides cost share assistance to implement best management practices through competitive funding programs.
 We help administer local reimbursements of up to 75% for historically underserved applicants and 50% for others.

 • Your project will create a demonstrated improvement in natural resource management